yahyarahhawi/Digit-Recognition-Hough-Transform/README.md

 ## Neural Network

 A simple neural network is implemented using PyTorch to classify the digits.
-The network consists of two fully connected layers with ReLU activation.
-The model is trained on the extracted features and evaluated on a validation set.
+The network consists of two fully connected layers: the first layer has 128 neurons, and the second layer has 64 neurons, both with ReLU activation.
+The model is trained using the Adam optimizer on the extracted features and evaluated on a validation set.

 ## Results